-Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
-To learn more about how cancers start and spread, see What Is Cancer?
+Cancer starts when cells in the body start to grow out of control.
+Cells in nearly any part of the body can become cancer, and can then spread to other areas of the body.
+To learn more about cancer and how it starts and spreads, see What Is Cancer?

-The bile ducts are a series of thin tubes that reach from the liver to the small intestine.
-The major function of the bile ducts is to move a fluid called bile from the liver and gallbladder to the small intestine, where it helps digest the fats in food.
+The bile ducts are a series of thin tubes that go from the liver to the small intestine.
+Their main job is to allow a fluid called bile to go from the liver and gallbladder into the small intestine, where it helps digest the fats in food.

-The left and right hepatic ducts exit from the liver and join to form the common hepatic duct in an area called the hilum.
-Lower down, the gallbladder (a small organ that stores bile) joins the common hepatic duct through a small duct called the cystic duct.
-The combined duct is called the common bile duct.
+The left and right hepatic ducts exit the liver and join to form the common hepatic duct in an area called the hilum.
+Lower down, the gallbladder (a small organ that stores bile) is joined to the common hepatic duct by a small duct called the cystic duct.
+This combined duct is called the common bile duct.

-Cancers can develop in any part of the bile duct system and, based on their location (see picture below), are classified into 3 types:
+Bile duct cancer (cholangiocarcinoma) can start in any part of the bile duct system.
+Based on where the cancers start(see the picture below), they're grouped into 3 types:

-These cancers develop at the hilum, where the left and right hepatic ducts have joined and are just leaving the liver.
+These cancers start at the hilum, where the left and right hepatic ducts have joined and are just leaving the liver.
 These are also called Klatskin tumors.
 These cancers are grouped with distal bile duct cancers as extrahepatic bile duct cancers.